-Let me show you how I transformed and Antique Butcher Block Island into a lovely Farmhouse Table with some elbow grease a little paint and inspiration from one of my favorite movies, Under The Tuscan Sun.
+Let me show you how I transformed and Antique Butcher Block Island into a lovely Farmhouse Table.

 This post contains affiliate links at no extra cost to you.
 Please see my full disclosure here.

 Here is a picture of the table before: